Roofing terms can be confusing.

 The asphalt roofing is then applied to the roof in shingle form.

 Installing asphalt shingles is a standard service performed by most roofing companies.

-In recent years, the popularity of asphalt shingle roofs has risen due to their low cost and their ability to last a long time.
+In recent years, the popularity of asphalt shingle roofs has risen due to their low cost and ability to last long.